For More information on Connected Riding, hosting and/or participating in a clinic, becoming a teacher or lessons with Peggy contact our email below.

-Connected Riding® foundation 100 level courses provide context, theory, and practice in Connected movement for riders, Connected groundwork for horses, and the basic elements of riding.
+Connected Ridingģ foundation 100 level courses provide context, theory, and practice in Connected movement for riders, Connected groundwork for horses, and the basic elements of riding.

-We have put together a number of helpful demos of Peggy's workshops so you can see what she has to offer.
+Below are a few helpful demos of Peggy Cummings'.
 Click on any image to view the video or see all videos.

 I wanted to tell you about something that happened today.

 I was with Frenzi (my old Haflinger mare) in the school for disabled children, like we do twice a week.
 She hasnít got a very hard job to do there, basically just walking with kids on her back for 90min.
 So itís very much a routine job for us.
 Today however there was a wedding in town and lots of cars were driving by honking their horns.
 At first she just got a little irritated, but when they didnít stop, she got really scared and would not walk anymore.
 She went sideways and tried to trot in place, so we broke off to not endanger the kids and I walked her home.
 (Normally I ride her there and back, which is about half an hour one way) She pranced through traffic with her head held high and all muscles in her neck just like solid rock. (and she has a lot of neck)